 The specification will support simultaneous remote operation over one or more aggregated (adjacent or non-adjacent) subchannels of bandwidth as low as 5 kHz.

 The specification will support base station operation over any one or more sub-channels.
-The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is is not limited to 100 KHz.
+The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is not limited to 100 KHz.

 Duplexing Requirements

-The standard will support both TDD and FDD
+The standard shall support TDD.

-TDD will be used in unpaired spectrum.
+TDD shall be used in unpaired spectrum.
 TDD may be used in paired spectrum if allowed by the applicable regulation authority.

-A highly asymmetrical or reverse asymmetrical DL:UL ratio (e.g., 1:10 to 10:1) should be supported.
+The standard shall support FDD.

-HD-FDD or FDD will be used in paired spectrum if TDD is not allowed.
-HD-FDD will use the same framing as in TDD.
+HD-FDD or FDD shall be used in paired spectrum if TDD is not allowed.
+HD-FDD shall use the same framing as in TDD.

+For TDD and HD-FDD DL:UL ratio of at least 1:10 to 10:1 shall be supported.

-The standard will support hybrid duplexing, where a remote may operate in half duplex while connected to a base station operating FDD, for the purpose of reducing complexity in remotes due to small duplexer gap.
+Hybrid duplexing shall be supported, where a remote may operate in HD-FDD while connected to a base station operating FDD.

+Note: This is done for the purpose of reducing complexity in remotes due to small duplexer gap.

 TDD Frame Configuration